The Science Behind Why You Keep Smashing Replay on That One Song

 So what’s going on with my biology that has made my brain think I need to listen to Post Malone’s “Rockstar” four to six times a day to survive?

 It’s hard to explain, but we know music affects our reward system.
-How it does so varies from individual to individual—music gets some people way «higher» than others.
+How it does so varies from individual to individual – music gets some people way “higher” than others.
 There are a few people that get absolutely nothing out of music.
-It is documentable that listening to it generates no activity in their pleasure centers whatsoever.
+It is documentable that listening to it generates no activity in their pleasure centres whatsoever.
 There’s no music that appeals to them, and they can’t understand why other people spend time on it.
 But then there are people whose arm hairs stand up, when they listen to music they like.
-We know that this is regulated by dopamine—the brain’s natural dope.
+We know that this is regulated by dopamine – the brain’s natural dope .
 There are also drugs that work by releasing more dopamine into our brains.

 What type of narcotics are most similar to listening to music, dopamine-wise?